Australia under pressure to boost Syria refugee intake

 Foreign Minister Julie Bishop and Assistant Treasurer Josh Frydenberg on Monday called on Abbott to take inspiration from former Prime Minister John Howard's 1999 decision to accept 4,000 additional refugees fleeing conflict in Kosovo.

-Australia's tough stance on asylum seekers, which Abbott argues is necessary to stop deaths at sea, has been strongly criticised by the United Nations and civil society groups.
+Australia's tough stance on asylum seekers, which Abbott argues is necessary to stop deaths at sea, has been strongly criticized by the United Nations and civil society groups.

 But Abbott on Monday credited those policies, which include turning back asylum seeker boats at sea and indefinite detention in remote Pacific island countries, with creating an environment conducive to helping more refugees.